 Nikola Corp. just celebrated a new $2 billion partnership with General Motors and now is now defending itself against allegations of fraud from a short-selling research firm that are gaining traction throughout the investor community as its stock price falls.

 Ominously named Hindenburg Research issued a lengthy report Sept.
 10, alleging Nikola is guilty of a variety of charges, the most serious of them being fraud.
-Nikola founder and CEO Trevor Milton immediately denied them.
+Nikola founder and Chairman Trevor Milton immediately denied them.
 A follow up press release called, the charges “false and defamatory.”

 In the interim, the EV startup’s recently issued new stock has taken a hit, falling from a high of $50.05 on Sept.
 8 when the deal with GM was announced to $33.33 in early afternoon trading today.
 Reportedly the Securities and Exchange Commission and the Justice Department have opened investigations.

 In the midst of the back and forth between Milton and Hindenburg’s founder Nathan Anderson, the defenders of each side are offering up their insights, most recently Stephen Girsky, who is currently a member of Nikola’s board of directors and GM’s former vice chairman, defended the Phoenix-based EV maker.

 “We were comfortable with the diligence we did,” he said during an online Financial Times conference.
 “We are still comfortable with the diligence we did.”

 Girsky’s company, VectoIQ, guided Nikola public through a reverse merger with a special-purpose acquisition company earlier this year.
 He further noted during his appearance that in addition to having faith in the process, he’d also experienced the company’s vehicles.

 “We brought an army of people in here.
 We conducted a thorough process,” he said on the